People Who Always Keep It Together In Stressful Situations Do These 5 Things First, According To Experts

 Sustained levels of high stress impact our mental and physical well-being.
 We need to have the tools to manage the high stress of daily life and shut it down before too much stress shuts us down — luckily, experts are sharing proven strategies to stay calm and clear-headed when pressure hits.
 Here's what people who keep cool under pressure do first, and how you can, too.

-People who don’t act unhinged in stressful situations always remember these five things:
+People who always keep it together in stressful situations do these things first, according to experts:

 Antonio Guillem / Shutterstock